bendangelo/EntityJS/README.md

 * `removeSignal()` is now `off()`
 * `signal()` is now `trigger()`

+## QUnit Testing

+All games will now use [QUnit](http://docs.jquery.com/QUnit) as the primary test framework.
+Its light weight and awsome.

+Special methods like `keypress` and `click` are available to simulate user input.
+Check localhost:2345/qunit/qunit.input.js for more information.

+## Tile Map Editor

+The awsome [tiled](http://www.mapeditor.org/) map editor is now compatible and can be used in your projects.

+Simply create a new directory in /assets named levels or anything you like to save your maps in.
+They can accessed like so:

+    re('level1.tmx')[0]; //assuming the file name is level1.tmx re('level'); //find all levels that are in the /assets/level directory

+If you are still confused create a new platform game and view how the levels are used.

 ## Quick Start Guide
 First you should install [ruby](http://rubyinstaller.org/) and install the [entityjs gem](http://rubygems.org/gems/entityjs).
 In the command prompt type in:
 `gem install entityjs`

 Now you can create a new game, type in `entityjs new mygame`.
 This will create a game using the default template.

-Move into the mygame/ directory and type in `entityjs server`.
+Move into the mygame/ directory and type in `entityjs server`

-Open your browser and navigate to `localhost:2345`.
+Open your browser and navigate to `localhost:2345`